 Having had an older woman violate me before I really knew about the sexual part of sexual organs, I was left with a sense of disgust, dirtiness and violation whenever I thought about a vagina.
 I have struggled a lot with ‘stage fright’ in front of male sexual partners, who I couldn’t believe found my body parts and their responses to pleasure attractive.

 I came out as bisexual late last year.
 As a child I had been curious about my female friends in a way I knew wasn’t always reciprocated.
 But this subconscious (I was very unaware of it until I began to process everything that happened to me properly) disgust I felt around the sexual organs of a female, stopped me from acknowledging my attraction to some women for a long time.
 Even still, I feel nervous to write vagina.
-I realized only incredibly recently that a little part of me feared that if I was attracted to women, I was just like the woman (who is married to a man) who sodomized me, a child.
+I realized only incredibly recently that a little part of me feared that if I was attracted to women, I was just like the woman (who is married to a man) who abused me, a child.
 Clearly this thinking was misguided, but trauma creates a lot of mental tangles.

 What has been most damaged is my relationship with my own body and sexuality, unrelated to others.
 I’d very occasionally finger myself, but it was rushed, it was robotic, it was because I knew I was supposed to enjoy it.
 And it wasn’t bad, but I wouldn’t have cared if someone told me I could never do it again.

-Masturbation has always been accepted as apart of life for men, but seen as shameful for women.
+Masturbation has always been accepted as a part of life for men but seen as shameful for women.
 There’s a pretty clear feminist issue involved in this notion – that men get to be in charge of their own sexual pleasure, and can choose to have that pleasure whenever they like, but for a woman to give this to herself, rather than be given it by someone else, that’s shameful.